-- L-provisions, which are mandatory provisions of law; - C-provisions, which are comply- or explainprovisions; and - R-provisions, which are recommendations of best practice that are not subject to comply- or explainrequirements. - Relevant case law.

-1.3 What are the current topical issues, developments and trends in corporate governance?
+- L-provisions, which are mandatory provisions of law; - C-provisions, which are comply- or explainprovisions; and - R-provisions, which are recommendations of best practice that are not subject to comply- or explainrequirements. - Relevant case law. - 1.3 What are the current topical issues, developments and trends in corporate governance?

-Act on Amendment of the Austrian Stock Corporation Act 2009 "Aktienrechts-Änderungsgesetz 2009" [ARÄG])
+Act on Amendment of the Austrian Stock Corporation Act 2009 ("Aktienrechts-Änderungsgesetz 2009" [ARÄG])

-The EC's formally adopted Directive 2007/36/EC on the exercise of certain rights of shareholders in listed companies on 11 July 2007.
-It assists shareholders of listed companies throughout the EU to exercise their rights.
+The EC's Directive 2007/36/EC on the exercise of certain rights of shareholders in listed companies was formally adopted on 11 July 2007.
+It assists shareholders of listed companies throughout the EU in exercising their rights,